uselagoon/lagoon/docs/using_lagoon/environment_variables.md

 1. Environment variables (defined via Lagoon API) - Environment specific
 2. Environment variables (defined via Lagoon API) - Project wide
 3. Environment variables defined in Dockerfile (`ENV` command)
+4. Environment variables defined in `.lagoon.env` (if exists), use this for overwriting variables for all branches
-4. Environment variables defined in `.lagoon.env.$BRANCHNAME` (if file exists and where $BRANCHNAME is the Branch this Dockerimage has been uilt for), use this for overwriting variables for only specific branches
+5. Environment variables defined in `.lagoon.env.$BRANCHNAME` (if file exists and where $BRANCHNAME is the Branch this Dockerimage has been uilt for), use this for overwriting variables for only specific branches
-5. Environment variables defined in `.env`
+6. Environment variables defined in `.env`
-6. Environment variables defined in `.env.defaults`
+7. Environment variables defined in `.env.defaults`

 ## Environment Variables (Lagoon API)